 Indian gooseberry is a local name for an herb called Amalaki (Emblica officinalis) or the Amla fruit.
 Recent research on Amalaki has shown it to exceed the benefits Ayurvedic experts reported almost 3,000 years ago.

 In ancient texts, this fruit was touted to “promote longevity and induce nourishment.”
 It was considered a rasayana, one of a group of Ayurvedic herbs that provide support for overall health and promote longevity through antioxidant properties.
 But recent studies have also shown this miracle fruit to support both cardiovascular health and healthy blood sugar levels.

-This is more important than ever, since experts now believe high blood sugar levels to be linked with all facets of health, including cardiovascular health, one of the most compromised systems in Americans.
+This is more important than ever, as experts now believe high blood sugar levels to be linked to all facets of health, including cardiovascular health, one of the most compromised systems in Americans.

 How Amalaki Benefits Support Heart Health